• Skip to primary navigation

 *This post was originally posted February of 2013 and has been updated.

-If you love this recipe, make sure and check out these other recipes!
+Make sure and check out these other recipes!

 INSTANT POT RECIPES